Ballarat Station Precinct Redevelopment Project

 Objectives of Program

-The project will deliver a vibrant commercial, transport and community precinct that will restore the prominence of the Goods Shed and transform the heart of the city.
-A new hotel and conference centre will create jobs (140 jobs during construction and 30 ongoing jobs after construction is complete), attract more visitors to region and stimulate the local community’s economic growth and development.
+The project delivers a vibrant commercial, transport and community precinct that will restore the prominence of the Goods Shed and transform the heart of the city.
+A new hotel and conference centre created jobs 140 full-time equivalent jobs during construction and will attract more visitors to the region and stimulate the local community’s economic growth and development.

 Final concept plans